Wall Street recovers from Friday's shock as US stocks rally and oil prices ease

 NEW YORK — (AP) — Calm is returning to Wall Street, and U.S. stocks are rallying on Monday, while oil prices are giving back some of their initial spurts following Israel's attack on Iranian nuclear and military targets at the end of last week.

-The S&P 500 was up 1.2% in morning trading and on track to reclaim all of its drop from Friday.
-The Dow Jones Industrial Average was up 469 points, or 1.1%, as of 10:30 a.m.
+The S&P 500 was up 1.1% in midday trading and on track to reclaim nearly all of its drop from Friday.
+The Dow Jones Industrial Average was up 392 points, or 0.9%, as of 11:30 a.m.
 Eastern time, and the Nasdaq composite was 1.5% higher.
 They joined a worldwide climb for stock prices, stretching from Asia to Europe.

 Israel and Iran are continuing to attack each other, and a fear remains that a wider war could constrict the flow of Iran's oil to its customers.
 But past conflicts in the region have seen crude prices spike only temporarily.
 They've receded after the fighting showed that it would not damage the flow of oil, either Iran's or other countries' through the narrow Strait of Hormuz off Iran's coast.